dell/omnia/docs/source/InstallationGuides/BuildingClusters/installscheduler.rst

 .. note::
     * To visualize the cluster (Slurm/Kubernetes) metrics on Grafana (On the control plane)  during the run of ``omnia.yml``, add the parameters ``grafana_username`` and ``grafana_password`` (That is ``ansible-playbook omnia.yml -i inventory -e grafana_username="" -e grafana_password=""``).
 Alternatively, Grafana is not installed by ``omnia.yml`` if it's not available on the Control Plane.
-    * Having the same node in the manager and login_node groups in the inventory is not recommended by Omnia.
+    * Having the same node in the manager and login groups in the inventory is not recommended by Omnia.

 **Using Skip Tags**